Visions of Paradise

 Trade and finance

-Today, trade and finance are at the core of our economic and moral system.
+The pursuit of wealth, regardless of the consequences, became not only the foundation of our economic system but also of our moral values.
 And so, Friedrich Hayek could write, ‘The disdain for profit is due to ignorance and to an attitude that we may, if we wish, admire in the ascetic who has chosen to be content with a small share of the riches of this world, but which, when actualised in the form of restrictions on others, is selfish to the extent that it imposes asceticism, and indeed deprivations of all sorts, on others.’
 Our ethic is that we can do as we please, as if consequences don’t exist.
 And the ascetic is selfish when he says everyone should live like him.
 It is moral depravity at its finest.
-And so, what was good has become evil, and what was evil has become good.
+And so, what was once good has become evil, and what was once evil has become good.

-A pragmatic approach says that outcomes matter more than intent, so if the result of nefarious intent, like greed, is good, it is good.
+A pragmatic approach is that outcomes matter more than intent.
+If the result of evil intent, such as greed, is good, it is good.
 And if the outcome of good intent is terrible, it is wrong or perhaps even evil.
-If factory owners destroy artisans’ businesses and pay their employees low wages, but overall opulence increases as cloth becomes cheaper, then it is good.
+If factory owners destroy artisans’ businesses and pay their employees low wages, but overall opulence increases as clothing becomes cheaper, then it is good.
 Likewise, if a country switches to socialism out of good intentions, but the population starves, it is evil.
 Before the Industrial Revolution, nearly everyone was as miserable as today’s poorest.
 Capitalism has lifted billions out of poverty.
 So why bother?

 Trade and finance became the engine of growth, bringing industrialisation, modernisation, colonisation, the slave trade, mass migration, the loss of livelihoods for craftspeople, and the depopulation of the countryside.
-Various movements, such as socialists, anti-globalists, religious groups, small-is-beautiful, and environmentalists, attempted to provide alternatives to the current order with their visions of Paradise, but they all failed.
-The system is amoral, a brute force driven by our sentiments and urges.
+Various movements, such as socialists, anti-globalists, religious groups, small-is-beautiful, environmentalists, and also the Nazis, attempted to provide alternatives to the current order with their visions of Paradise.
+They all failed.
+The system is a brute force driven by our sentiments and urges.
 As consumers, we crave the best service at the lowest price, and as investors, we desire corporations to increase their profits.
 And we don’t think about the consequences.

 Usury: the destroyer of civilisations